 Petit Manseng is our feature grape, grafted onto 101-14 rootstock and initially planted in 2005.
 The vine features small clustered thick-skinned berries and produces smaller than average yields with higher than average brix.
 Originating from the Jurançon region in southwest France in the foothills of the Pyrenees, we have a similar topography and climate here in the foothills of the Blue Ridge, so the grapes feel right at home.

-We also grow Merlot, Cabernet Franc, Petit Verdot, and our beloved Grenache.
-Folks don't grow it much around here, but our favorite wines from Côtes du Rhône, especially in Châteauneuf-du-Pape, usually have over 80% Grenache.
+We also grow Merlot, Cabernet Franc, Petit Verdot, Cabernet Sauvignon and Grenache.
+Grenache is rarely grown here, but our favorite wines from Côtes du Rhône, especially in Châteauneuf-du-Pape, usually have over 80% Grenache.
 It's actually one of the most grown varietals in the world, but its tight clusters make it particularly susceptible to powdery mildew and fungi in Virginia's humid growing season.
 We're trying our best though to make it work though, and our 2010 Grenache varietal (the only one produced in the state) sold out in a few months.

 But we can talk about this stuff all day.
 It's our life and passion.
 Come out to see us and we'd be happy to show you around.
 As we're all too aware, the vineyard changes every day, so we're bound to show you something interesting.